CrisLap/CrisLap/README.md

 My aim is to spread my knowledge and edit all my resources in a well documented and explanatory way, with the hope that anyone can consult my repositories and find something useful and interesting!

 ## About me:
-I'm currently studying Data Science
+I'm currently studying Data Science <br>
 I'd like to realize collaborations for Data Science, Python scripts and open-source projects!
 ## Goals:
 Complete Data Science course on start2impact <br>